 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
-(The last adjustment was made in 1992.)

 Ministry of Civil Service and State Modernization provides general supervision.

 National Social Security Fund, managed by a tripartite board, administers the program.